Grants Summary

 Technology Grant

-• Amount – up to $1,000 per application with a limit of one application per library per year.
+• Amount – Up to $1,000 per application with a limit of one application per library per year.

 Programming Grant

-• Amount – $300 per year
+• Amount – $300 per year.

 • Purpose – To help libraries provide engaging and enriching programs to their communities